 During those years of progress in the small electric appliance field, Presto® pressure cookers continued to sell steadily, leading to the introduction of a completely redesigned and re-engineered line of pressure cookers and canners in 1978.
 New features included an exclusive interlock system that prevented the cover from being opened while there was pressure in the unit.

 In the ‘80s, many consumers were demanding less fat and more fresh vegetables and fruits in their diets.
 National Presto responded with the introduction of the SaladShooter® electric slicer/shredder.
-This creative hand-held appliance was designed to easily slice and shred vegetables and fruits for things like salads, tacos, and pizzas.
+This inventive hand-held appliance was designed to easily slice or shred vegetables and fruits as well as cheese, nuts and more into salads, tacos, pizzas, and desserts.

 The SaladShooter® met with such overwhelming success that its name quickly became a household word throughout the country and led to the successful introduction of a larger, more powerful model, the Professional SaladShooter® electric slicer/shredder in 1990.